quantumrook/Orwithen/Journey (Orwithen)/28th of Maha, 1004 Post-Calamity.md

 	Leshanna shifts back and casts Avenging Light on A1:
 		11+6 vs 14 Fort - Hit.
 9 damage.

+Quinn, nearly surrounded, tumbles forward and kicks up dirt, blinding the bandits around him.
+He quickly swipes with his sword, cutting into all of them.
+The nearby archer screams in pain and falls back to the ground while the three rabble collapse to the ground lifelessly.
+One of the rabble rushes forward, swinging at Leshanna, while her armor still sparks with lightning from her cast and is shocked to death as he hits her.
+Another arrow shoots past her, wide left this time as the other two remaining rabble charge forward and have their attacks expertly parried and dodged.

 #### Turn 3

 	Quinn advances on A1 and attacks with Sly Flourish: Crit vs 14 AC - Hit.
 22 Damage.
 A1 dies.
 	R2 Morale Check: 4 vs 14 Will.
 Fails
 	R6 Morale Check: 6 vs 14 Will.
 Fails.
 	R2 & R6 both surrender.
 	Combat ends.

+Quinn, now free to engage the other archer quickly closes in on his unsuspecting opponent, cutting into their back with a sly flourish and they too fall to his blade.
 The remaining bandits quickly drop their weapons and raise their arms, surrendering.
 "You okay?"
 Quinn calls out to Leshanna.

 "Yes, and you?"